The act of applying a CC license is easy, but there are several important considerations to think through before you do.

 If you want to mark the work in a different way or need to use a different format like closing titles in a video, you can visit https://creativecommons.org/about/downloads/ and access downloadable versions of all of the CC icons.

-When providing attribution, the goal is to mark the work with full TASL information.
+When providing attribution, the recommended practice is to mark the work with full TASL information.
 When you don’t have some of the TASL information about a work, do the best you can and include as much detail as possible in the marking statement.

 See below for an example of marking an image with TASL information.
 The following image is a good example of CC marking because TASL with all appropriate links is provided in the attribution statement.